archercgt/GlobantExercises/README.md

 ## Description of the projects

 ### sqsLambdaFunction
-In this project SNS generates messages that are taken for the SQS service and stored in a queue.
-This sqs messages work as triggers of a Lambda function, which extracts the SNS original message and print it in the console.
+In this project AWS SNS service generates messages that are later taken and stored in a queue by the AWS SQS service .
+These sqs messages work as triggers of a Lambda function, which extracts the original SNS messages and print them in the console.

 ### sqsLambdaSdk
 This project does exactly the same that sqsLambdaFunction, but uses AWS SDK for Java instead of Spring Cloud.